 - 2 stalks carrots

-- 2 tbsp chicken boullion/ chicken flavor concentrate
+- 2-3 tsp chicken bouillon/ chicken flavor concentrate

-Chop brussel sprouts in quarters, and chop up carrots.
+Chop brussel sprouts in quarters, and slice carrots.
 Mince garlic.

-Dissolve chicken boullion/ chicken flavor concentrate into 1 tbsp of water
+Dissolve chicken bouillon/ chicken flavor concentrate (see Note 1) into 1 tbsp of water.

 Serve and enjoy!